timsdesigns/Batch-automation---HTML-CSS-JS/README.md

 mklink reactApp.bat "C:\Users\%AppData%\Roaming\Code\User\batch\reactApp.bat"
 ```
 ### 4. Open the internal Terminal in VS-Code
- - type `reactApp.bat hello-react-app` from within the folder you want to create the structure in
+ - type `reactApp.bat hello-React-App` (replace _hello-React-App_ with your desired name) from within the folder you want to create the structure in
  - the files should be created and opened including all templates 😉

 ## Troubleshooting: